Grand Duke Dmitri Pavlovich of Russia: Formative years

 Maria Pavlovna's wedding to Prince William took place at Tsarskoe Selo in 1908, and she departed for Sweden with her husband.
 Elizabeth Feodorovna stayed on for a time at Alexander Palace in Tsarskoe Selo as guests of the Emperor and the Empress.
 It was during this period that Dmitri began to form a close bond with Nicholas II, looking upon him as a surrogate father.
 He joined him on his daily walks and sought to spend as much time with him as possible.
 Nicholas, in turn, treated Dmitri very kindly.
 He seems to have loved the young man's free spirit and sense of humor, a welcome diversion from the stresses of his daily life.

 In 1909, Dmitri left his aunt's care to move to St Petersburg with his head tutor and companion, General Laiming.
-He lived at his father's vacant palace and then at the Beloselsky-Belozersky Palace, which he had inherited from his uncle Grand Duke Sergei and this would become his principal residence until he left Russia.
-He prepared to enter the Nikolaevskoe Cavalry School.
-Upon graduation, he was commissioned as a cornet in the Horse Guards Regiment, which his father had once commanded and in which he had been enrolled at birth.
-He was an excellent equestrian, and he competed in the 1912 Stockholm Olympics in the Equestrian Individual and Team Jumping events.
-He placed ninth in Individual Jumping and fifth in Team Jumping.
+He lived at his father's vacant palace and then at the Beloselsky-Belozersky Palace, which he had inherited from his uncle Grand Duke Sergei, and would become his principal residence until he left Russia.
+He enrolled in the Nikolaevskoe Cavalry School, and upon graduation, he was commissioned as a cornet in the Horse Guards Regiment, which his father had once commanded.

+As a cousin of Tsar Nicholas II in the male line, he occupied a prominent position as the Russian imperial court, and led a fast life in the Russian upper class.
+He was an excellent equestrian, and he competed in show jumping at the 1912 Stockholm Olympics.
+He placed ninth in the individual jumping event whereas Russia placed fifth in the team jumping event.
 Disappointed in the performance of the Russian team, Dmitri started the idea of a national Russian sports competition, the very beginning of what under Soviet rule became the Spartakiad.

-In Spring 1914, Dmitri's father returned to live in Russia settling with his second wife and new family at Tsarskoye Selo.
-Around the same time, Dmitri's sister, Grand Duchess Maria Pavlovna, who had divorced her husband, returned to Russia moving with Dmitri.
+In Spring 1914, Dmitri's father returned to live in Russia, settling with his second wife and new family at Tsarskoye Selo.
+Around the same time, Dmitri's sister, Grand Duchess Maria Pavlovna, who had divorced her husband, also returned to Russia moving with Dmitri.
+However, troubled by her strong need for him, Dmitri distanced himself somewhat from his sister, hurting her terribly.
 A few months later, World War I began.
 All members of the family joined the war effort.
-Dmitri served with the Life Guards Horse Regiment, participating in the campaign in East Prussia.
+Dmitri served with the Life Guard Horse Regiment, participating in the campaign in East Prussia.
 During the first weeks of the war he was awarded the Order of St. George after he rescued a wounded corporal under heavy gunfire.

+In 1914, his friend Felix Yusupov married the Tsar's only niece, Princess Irina.
+After this, according to Meriel Buchanan, he became "more recklessly dissipated", helpless and desolate.
+Historian Greg King claimed that Dmitri "harboured an intensely romantic devotion" to the openly bisexual Felix.
+Felix himself claimed that it was because Dimitri had wanted to marry Irina himself.